oigbokwe73/CreditLoanApp/README.md

    - Create an Azure SQL Database instance.
    - Set up the necessary tables and schemas you'll need for your application.

-2. **Create Azure Service Bus**:
-   - Set up an Azure Service Bus namespace.
-   - Within the namespace, create a queue or topic (based on your requirement).

 3. **Deploy Serverless API using Azure Functions**:
    - Create a new Azure Function App.
    - Develop an HTTP-triggered function that will act as your API endpoint.
    - In this function, when data is received, send a message to the Service Bus queue or topic.

-4. **Deploy 2 Service Bus Triggered Function**:
-   - Create another Azure Function that is triggered by the Service Bus queue or topic.
-   - This function will read the message from the Service Bus and process it.
-The processing might involve parsing the message and inserting the data into the Azure SQL Database.

-5. **Deploy a Timer Triggered Function**:
-   - Create another Azure Function that is triggered when a file is dropped in a container.
-   - This function will stream in a file, read it and place on the service bus topic.

 6. **Implement Error Handling**:
    - Ensure that you have error handling in place.
 If there's a failure in processing the message and inserting it into the database, you might want to log the error or move the message to a dead-letter queue.